spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 Now apply the same `clean_name()` function to every name in the inspections DataFrame.
 Use [map()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.map.html) to apply the function to entire `'Name'` column at once and store the result in that same column.
-Using the `clean_name()` function to clean up both sources of data should ensure somewhat consistent results for this transformation.
+Using the same `clean_name()` function to clean up both sources of data should ensure consistent results for this transformation, so names that started out the same should still match after these transformations are applied.

 Loop over the inspections DataFrame using [iterrows()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.iterrows.html) and search for the (cleaned) name in your restaurant dictionary.
 Add the